-- the Company has more than one investment (see note 13); - it has investors who are not related parties of the entity; and - it has ownership interests in the form of equity or similar interests (see note 13).
+- the Company has more than one investment (see Note 13); - it has investors who are not related parties of the entity; and - it has ownership interests in the form of equity or similar interests (see Note 13).

-The Company currently obtains funding from one main funder (the UK Government's Foreign, Commonwealth and Development Office), to whom it has committed that its business purpose is to invest funds solely for the returns generated from capital appreciation and investment income.
+The Company currently obtains funding from one main funder (the UK Government's Foreign, Commonwealth and Development Office), to whom it has committed that its business purpose is to invest funds for the returns generated from capital appreciation and investment with a focus on developing local capital markets, generating more local jobs, broadening and deepening local supply chains and capabilities, whilst always championing green growth that supports climate resilience and drives down carbon emissions..